Argo CD Live Object Status

 Argo Live Object Status shows the live status of the Kubernetes resources deployed by the Argo CD Applications mapped to the project.
-This allows you to monitor and safely troubleshoot Argo CD controlled deployments from within Octopus Deploy
+This lets you monitor and safely troubleshoot Argo CD controlled deployments from within Octopus Deploy

 Outwardly this is an identical capability to that available for Kubernetes based projects.
 However when used with Argo CD, neither the Kubernetes agent nor the Kubernetes monitor are required.